-the most recent annual and half-yearly long reports may be inspected at, and obtained from, the ACD at 3rd Floor Central Square, 29 Wellington Street, Leeds, United Kingdom, LS1 4DL during normal business hours on any Business Day, in addition to being available at www.waystone.com.
+the most recent annual and half-yearly long reports may be inspected at, and obtained from, the ACD at 3rd Floor Central Square, 29 Wellington Street, Leeds, United Kingdom, LS1 4DL during normal business hours on any Business Day.
+In addition, most of these documents areavailable at www.waystone.com.
 The Registrar will also provide upon request, copies of the ACD Agreement between the ACD and the Company.
 Upon written request the ACD will provide further information relating to: